Appearance and character of Wolfgang Amadeus Mozart: Clothing

 Mozart, like Constanze, was fond of elegant clothes, and always wore the latest fashions and expensive dresses, regardless of his financial situation.
 This was partly because he was a man who attached great importance to outward appearance.

 Mozart was intensely socially active, including such duties as appearing at court functions, visiting the elegant halls of the likes of Johann Tost and the chancellor of the Greiner court, and frequenting Prague court circles and receptions in his capacity as Hofcompositeur.
 His wife attended many of these events; this meant that the Mozarts had to be well dressed, and Mozart's hair required constant attention.
 On the latter point, the direct testimony of his hairdresser, herr Haderlein, has been preserved:

 Musicologist Bernhard Paumgartner (1991) believes that Mozart not only attached importance to his appearance for social reasons, but also because he suffered from a lack of physical qualities.
 The actor Backhaus is said to have taken him for a tailor's officer, and to the poet Johann Ludwig Tieck, who saw him in Berlin in May 1789, hovering restlessly around the music stands of an empty, dark hall where The Abduction from the Seraglio (KV 384) was to be performed, he seemed a man of trivial figure.
 Sociologist Norbert Elias (2002) also emphasizes the insignificance of his appearance, although he points out that his countenance is friendly and humanly pleasing.

-There is no information on how Constanze Mozart dressed, but we do know what her husband's clothing was like in 1791, thanks to the Order of Suspension drawn up in December of the same year, after the genius' death.
+There is no information on how Constanze Mozart dressed, but we do know what her husband's clothing was like in 1791, thanks to the Order of Suspension drawn up in December of the same year, after the composer's death.
 This document has an inventory of his clothing and personal effects: